South Village Student Housing

 West Chester University | West Chester, Pennsylvania

-We were ultimately able to deliver 66 units total, each with four single bedrooms, two full bathrooms, a living area, full kitchen, and laundry facilities.
-The bathrooms were designed with lavatories separated from the toilets and showers to allow simultaneous use by two people.
-Shared amenities include a flexible common room with kitchenette for casual gatherings and a 12-seat movie room, plus an addition to the existing clubhouse for a fitness center and convenience store.
+Each apartment unit contains four single bedrooms, two full bathrooms, a living area, full kitchen, and laundry facilities.
+The bathrooms are designed with lavatories separated from the toilets and showers to simultaneously allow use by two people.
+Shared amenities include a flexible common room with kitchenette for casual gatherings, a 12-seat movie room, and addition to the existing clubhouse for a fitness center and convenience store.

 Size: 99,000 sf